 Most healthcare fraud involves Medicare and Medicaid monies.
 As this case illustrates, however, healthcare fraud can take many different forms.

 This case also illustrates how multiple law enforcement agencies are banding together to fight healthcare fraud.
 Although Dunning wasn’t charged with tax evasion or other criminal tax charges, IRS special agents still played a major role in the investigation.

 Most healthcare fraud cases are brought because of whistleblowers, brave women and men who step up to fight fraud and corruption.
 In healthcare cases, whistleblowers are truly heroes for their actions often save lives or insure that patients get the healthcare they need.

 Under the federal False Claims Act, whistleblowers can earn an award of up to 30% of whatever the government collects from the wrongdoers.
 In healthcare fraud cases, the average award is nearer to 20%.
 Because the government can collect triple damages, the awards can be huge.
 Last year the government paid $435 million in awards.

 To qualify, whistleblowers must have inside or original source information.

 Need more information?
+Visit our Medicare fraud whistleblower page.
+Ready to see if you qualify for a reward?
 Call us today.
 We help whistleblowers earn the largest possible awards and stop fraud.
 For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
 All inquiries are protected by the attorney – client privilege and kept in confidence.